strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

 See the `reST syntax documentation <https://docutils.sourceforge.io/rst.html>`_ for a full reference.

 Note: StrictDoc supports a Docutils-subset of RST, not a Sphinx-subset.
-See :ref:`SDOC_UG_LIMIT_RST`.
+See :ref:`Limitations of RST support by StrictDoc <SDOC_UG_LIMIT_RST>`.

 The support of Tex and HTML is planned.